 Some people believe that using a free service, regardless of what profile that service is, should be a common practice.
 In some fields, that might be a perfectly valid point.
 However, with VPN and other security-related solutions such as antivirus or firewalls, relying on a paid solution is of vital importance.

-You may ask yourself why and we will briefly explain you.
+You may ask yourself why and we will briefly explain to you.
 Being a VPN service provider involves that you have multiple servers in various locations that you need to administrate as efficiently as possible.
 Customer support is also necessary if you want to earn popularity and respect among other players in the industry.

 Some VPNs offer their services freely but don’t be fooled into thinking that their revenue is zero: they just don’t charge you directly for using their services.
 Their revenues are mostly based on advertisements or selling your data to whoever bids the highest amount.
 And we all know that more often than not, advertisements come with malware.